libreliu/storm-optimization-reports/Reports/Performance_of_MPI_Applications_in_Singularity_based_container_environments.md

 ### Error elimination

-We've used a handmade script to monitor the CPU usage during the entire test.
+We've used [a handmade script](../TestScripts/perf_mon.sh) to monitor the CPU usage during the entire test.
 It wakes up at a regular interval (15s), using `ssh` to login and `ps aux` to record the CPU usage.
-Then, another script is used to determine the shares of CPU used by Graph500 and all other applications.
+Then, [another script](../TestScripts/perf_stat.py) is used to determine the shares of CPU used by Graph500 and all other applications.

 ### Result

-Two nodes, each 32 processes are used (硬件部分todo) . *BFS Harmonic Mean TEPS* are used to measure the performance.
+Two nodes, each 32 processes are used. *BFS Harmonic Mean TEPS* are used to measure the performance.

 |             | Containered | Non-containered |
 | ----------- | ----------- | --------------- |